keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 To accomplish our course goals, the semester is broken into 8 units of 1-2 weeks each.
 Each Unit consists of (a) readings and quizzes, (b) lectures, (c) discussions, and (d) a unit paper.
 The readings and lectures offer analysis, the discussions and papers synthesis.

+### Grading
-**Grading**: Your grade for the class will depend on your performance in each course component, plus tests and applicable extra credit.To get an ‘A’: (a) read carefully every week, (b) attend and participate in class through talking and/or writing, (c) study hard for the tests, and (d) write the Unit Papers according to the given instructions.
+Your grade for the class will depend on your performance in each course component, plus tests and applicable extra credit.To get an ‘A’: (a) read carefully every week, (b) attend and participate in class through talking and/or writing, (c) study hard for the tests, and (d) write the Unit Papers according to the given instructions.

 |  Assessment category  |  Percent of semester grade |